 A glass cutting board is…well…you really shouldn’t own a glass cutting board.
 They dull your knives and the sound of cutting on them is horrible.
 Throw it out.

 A wood cutting board, however, is a bit more complicated.
-To clean and sanitize it you can’t just throw it into the dishwasher.
+To clean and sanitize it you can’t just throw it in the dishwasher.
 And what about those stains?
 How do you get rid of those?
-I have the answers for you all.

-But first I want to talk a little bit about WHY you should own a wood cutting board, not a plastic one.
-You probably think that plastic is more sanitary because it isn’t porous like wood.
-Therefore your very logical mind tells you that bacteria can’t get trapped in plastic the way it can in wood.
-Things like chicken juice and steak blood.
+You probably think that plastic is a more sanitary choice because that makes sense.
+It isn't porous like wood.
+Therefore your very logical mind tells you that bacteria from chicken juice and steak blood can't get trapped in plastic the way it can in wood.

 UC-Davis studied the bacteria levels of plastic versus wood cutting boards and found that wood is naturally antibacterial.